r0b4dams/2uctl/README.md

 # askbcs

-A command line interface to help automate some common setup tasks with modules in the askbcs curriculum.
+A command line interface to help automate some common setup tasks.

 ## Usage